 Even if you’ve never been diagnosed with an anxiety disorder, all of us have experienced stress, panic, or the feeling of being overwhelmed at work before.
 These are universal emotions — especially in high-stress environments and intense roles — and they can interfere with our work, disposition and productivity in the office.

-Obviously, it’s totally normal to be stressed out, and to have that stress affect your work.
+Obviously, it’s totally normal if you are stressed out, and to have that stress affect your work performance.
 Sometimes it can even impact your work positively.
 But more often than not, stress and anxiety are detrimental to our productivity.
 And when you’re in an office environment, or working under a boss, that requires you to be “on” 100% of the time, this can be a problem.
 In recent years, we’ve definitely made strides towards understanding mental health as a key component of overall wellbeing, akin to physical health.
 And you wouldn’t make someone with a broken leg come into the office — so why do we have trouble understanding the limitations of someone facing a panic attack or extreme anxiety?

-To bring greater awareness to the importance of mental health in the workplace, we’ve sat down with a few leaders in their space to get their their refreshing take and perspective on balancing mental health and productivity in the modern working world.
+To bring greater awareness to mental health in the workplace, we’ve sat down with a few leaders in their space to get their their refreshing take and perspective on balancing mental health and productivity in the modern working world.

 Juliana Jaoudi, Senior Director, LinkedIn